Topic: Human Digestive System Subtopic: Absorption

 Learn also:

-- What is faulty pacemaker?
+- What is root pressure?

-- What is cough?
+- What is inside heart?

-- What is thrombosis?
+- What is digestive system?